 One of the very challenging issues that we’ve dealt with is the tension between an alliance approach and a transformation-oriented approach with specific organizational premises.
 All of our members agree that we need to transcend our organizations, our everyday projects, because that, on an abstract level, is the right approach for achieving comprehensive transformation.
 Then again, all, or most of us, work in organizations and have our organizational priorities which don’t fit perfectly with the notion of working as an alliance.
 It’s not atypical to hear one of our members say something like, “This is very inspiring and very useful for my transformation objectives, but I’m unable to prioritize this work because I have so many organizational fires and priorities that I need to deal with.”

 It also translates into our relationship with funders, who have a very atomized and singular view on how change can happen and can be measured.

 What are the next steps for Untitled?

-Untitled was founded in 2019, and I’d say that we’re coming to the end of our first phase which has been very exploratory.
+Untitled was founded in 2019, and I’d say that we’re coming to the end of our first exploratory phase.
 We’ve stayed true to our mission of establishing alliances based on imagination and experimentation, but we’ve tested out tens of different ways of doing that.
 Some of them have worked, others not so well.

-Now, our challenge is to narrowing down our focus and concentrate on the activities that really work, that really can build the infrastructure for alliances of transformation.
+Now, our challenge is narrowing down our focus and concentrating on the activities that really work, that really can build the infrastructure for alliances of transformation.